Economy of Cuba: Income and wealth

-Wages, development, and pensions
+Wages and pensions

+Cuba has a public pension system.
+From 1959 to 1963, the government unified all pension schemes into a single state-owned fund which was initially a pay-as-you-go fund but shortly thereafter changed to being funded through the government's general budget.
+In 1989, Cuba had the most developed pension system in Latin America.

-Until June 2019, typical wages ranged from 400 non-convertible Cuban pesos a month, for a factory worker, to 700 per month for a doctor, or around 17–30 US dollars per month.
-However, the Human Development Index of Cuba still ranks much higher than the vast majority of Latin American nations.
+Until June 2019, typical wages ranged from 400 non-convertible Cuban pesos a month, for a factory worker, to 700 per month for a doctor, or around 17–30 U.S. dollars per month.
+The Human Development Index of Cuba ranked much higher than the vast majority of Latin American nations in 2008.
 After Cuba lost Soviet subsidies in 1991, malnutrition resulted in an outbreak of diseases.
 Despite this, the poverty level reported by the government is one of the lowest in the developing world, ranking 6th out of 108 countries, 4th in Latin America and 48th among all countries.
+According to a 2022 report from the Cuban Human Rights Observatory (OCDH), 72% of Cubans live below the poverty line.
+21% of Cubans who live below the poverty line frequently go without breakfast, lunch or dinner due to a lack of money.
 Pensions are among the smallest in the Americas at $9.50/month.
 In 2009, Raúl Castro increased minimum pensions by 2 dollars, which he said was to recompense for those who have "dedicated a great part of their lives to working ... and who remain firm in defense of socialism".
 Cuba is known for its system of food distribution, the Libreta de Abastecimiento ("Supplies booklet").
 The system establishes the rations each person can buy through that system and the frequency of supplies.
 Despite rumors of ending, the system still exists.